 When a doctor, healthcare professional, or institution violates the standard of care when treating a patient and it results in an injury or death, this is known as medical malpractice.

 Malpractice claims can be difficult to pursue because doctors and insurance companies will fight them aggressively, but the legal team at Turner Law Group has been advocating for victims of medical malpractice since 1981.

-Our Geneva medical malpractice lawyers are dedicated to providing individual attention to each and every client in our pursuit of the compensation they deserve.
+Our Geneva and Sycamore medical malpractice lawyers are dedicated to providing individual attention to each and every client in our pursuit of the compensation they deserve.

 We Handle All Types of Medical Malpractice Cases

 The standard of care is the commonly accepted set of standards and practices that any medical professional would take when treating a patient with a similar issue.
 A number of variables come into play when evaluating standards of care, such as the patient’s age and the specifics of his or her condition.

 To win a medical malpractice case, there must be substantial evidence that the medical professional’s negligence was the direct cause of injury or death.

 Our personal injury attorneys have extensive experience handling most types of medical malpractice cases, including those involving:

 - Hospital-borne infections

 - Medication mistakes